numbbo/coco/README.md

   - either by clicking [here](https://github.com/numbbo/coco/archive/master.zip) and unzip the `zip` file,
-  - or by typing `git clone https://github.com/numbbo/coco.git`, preferred, as it allows to remain up-to-date easily (but needs `git` to be installed).
+  - or (preferred) by typing `git clone https://github.com/numbbo/coco.git`.
+This way allows to remain up-to-date easily (but needs `git` to be installed).
 After cloning, `git pull` keeps the code up-to-date with the latest release.